Table of Contents

 How does VMaaS work?

-VMaaS uses your cloud-based video surveillance system to provide real-time monitoring services.
+VMaaS uses your cloud-based video security system to provide real-time monitoring services.
 Trained professionals review motion events across your premises to confirm whether there is a true threat and then share the live security camera feeds with emergency responders.
 This leads to faster and better responses when they are necessary and fewer false alarm fines when they aren’t.

 What are the advantages of video monitoring as a service?